jonahmajumder/canvasgui/docs/README.md

 This application has been deliberately constructed such that a failure locate or authenticate with credentials should not affect normal functioning of the application.
 So if supplemental credentials are absent/incorrect, operation should continue normally without access to the relevant features.

-The best way to verify that credentials have been successfully loaded is to bring up the "User Profile" information (File -> Show User Profile).
+The best way to verify that credentials have been successfully loaded is to bring up the "User Profile" information ("File" -> "Show User Profile").
 Successfully configured credentials will show up in a section titled "Web Credentials" at the bottom of the page.

 ### Nonstandard (Direct) Dependencies
 (All available on PyPI)